Hawaii Island-Hopping Adventure

 Overview

 Aloha!
-Made up entirely of islands and on its own time zone, Hawaii gives you permission to get lost in paradise!
-Slow down to the Hawaiian pace-of-life, and cruise to some of the most impressive spots in this Pacific archipelago.
+Made up entirely of islands and in its own time zone, Hawaii gives you permission to get lost in paradise!
+Slow down to the Hawaiian pace of life and cruise to some of the most impressive spots in this Pacific archipelago.

 Designed to get you off the boat and into nature, this week-long adventure cruise, jam-packed with activities, will find you island-hopping between four islands - Molokai, Lana’i, Maui, and Hawaii (aka The Big Island).
 From hiking to snorkeling, you’ll soon discover that what lies above the water is as captivating as what lies below.